yufeizhao/yufeizhao.github.io/blog/_posts/2021-01-28-cylindrical-width-transitive-set.md

 ---
-title: "The cylindrical width of transitive sets"
+title: The cylindrical width of transitive sets
 layout: blogpost
 image: /blog/images/transitive-set-width.png
-description: A finite transitive subset of a high dimensional sphere lies close to a subspace.
+description: A finite transitive subset of a high dimensional sphere lies close to a subspace
 ---

 The high dimensional sphere comes many surprising and counterintuitive features.
 Here is one of them.